IATI/IATI-Guidance/en/activity-thematic-focus.rst

 **At transaction level:**

-- Every :doc:`transaction <en/financial-transactions>` must have a sector code.
+- Every :doc:`transaction <financial-transactions>` must have a sector code.

 - Only one sector code from each vocabulary must be used.